Icheka/Image-Recognition-Using-Python-OpenCV/README.md

-### Complete face-detection app using Python and the OpenCV module.
+### Complete face-detection app using Python and the OpenCV module :heart::star2::tada: